splunk/public-o11y-docs/gdi/get-data-in/application/other-languages.rst

                            ?add_event(<<"Sub span event!">>, [])
                      end).

-.. _other-set-env-vars:
+.. _export-directly-to-olly-cloud-others:

-Set the required environment variables
+Send data directly to Observability Cloud
 ==================================================

-To send data to Observability Cloud, the instrumentation sends requests to several ingest API endpoints using the OTLP protocol over a gRPC connection.
-You must authenticate calls using a valid token and Splunk realm.
+By default, all telemetry goes to the local instance of the Splunk Distribution of OpenTelemetry Collector.

-Set the following environment variables before running your instrumented application:
+If you need to send data directly to Observability Cloud, set the following environment variables:

 .. code-block:: shell